okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-email/main/index.md

 ---
 **Learning outcomes**

-* Configure your OKta org to use Okta email
+* Configure your Okta org to use the email authenticator
-* Enroll and challenge a user with Okta email
+* Enroll and challenge a user with email and magic links
-* Use OTP or email to complete the Okta email verification
+* Enable OTP only for the email authenticator
-* Disable magic links if you don't intend to use them

 **What you need**